codek3n/chat-application/README.md

 # Chat App Documentation

-This documentation provides instructions on how to run the express server, client, and socket server for the chat app.
+This documentation provides instructions on how to run the Express server, Vite client, and socket.io server for this chat app.

+## Clone the Repository

+Clone this chat app repository from the version control system (e.g., GitHub) to your local machine.

+## Install dependencies:

+Open a terminal or command prompt and navigate to the root directory of this project.
+Run the following command to install the necessary dependencies for both the client and servers:

+### `npm install`

 ## Server